disordered-photonics/celes/README.md

 ```bash
 git clone git@github.com:disordered-photonics/celes.git
 ```
 or by downloading and extracting one of the [releases](https://github.com/disordered-photonics/celes/releases).
-Please note that the releases do not always represent the most up to date version.
+Please note that the releases do not always represent the most up to date version (see the [CHANGELOG](CHANGELOG.md) for further details).

 In MATLAB, remember to add CELES to your search path with
 ```matlab